 If you have an ongoing dental condition such as advanced gum disease, Dr Norcross can customise your treatment plan to bring your gums back to health before implant surgery.

-The experienced team at Perth Dental Implant Centre are committed to putting your comfort first when it comes to restoring your smile with dental implants.
-We operate from two dedicated locations for your convenience, treating local, regional and interstate patients.
+We operate from two locations for your convenience, treating local, regional and interstate patients.

-Our East Vic Park clinic is on Albany Hwy opposite The Park Centre with free parking onsite and access to public transport.
+Our East Vic Park clinic is on Albany Hwy opposite The Park Centre car park, with free street parking and access to public transport.

 Our Kelmscott clinic is on Albany Hwy, just a 5-minute walk from Kelmscott Plaza with free parking onsite.